kurokobo/awx-on-k3s/rulebooks/README.md

 | Name | `awx.example.com` |
 | Token | `<YOUR_TOKEN>` |

-#### Add Decision Environment on EDA Controller
+#### Add Decision Environment on EDA Server

-Decision Environment (DE) is an environment for running Ansible Rulebook (`ansible-rulebook`) by the EDA Controller, like Execution Environment (EE) for running Ansible Runner (`ansible-runner`) by the AWX.
+Decision Environment (DE) is an environment for running Ansible Rulebook (`ansible-rulebook`) by the EDA Server, like Execution Environment (EE) for running Ansible Runner (`ansible-runner`) by the AWX.

-There is no default DE on EDA Controller, so we have to register new one.
+There is no default DE on EDA Server, so we have to register new one.

-Open `Decision Environments` under `Resources` on Web UI for EDA Controller, then click `Create decision environment` button.
+Open `Decision Environments` under `Resources` on Web UI for EDA Server, then click `Create decision environment` button.

 Fill the form as follows, then click `Create decision environment` button on the bottom of the page: